nuggex/FMIPHPAPI/README.md

 * Change weather.ini to match your database configuration
 * Create logfile weather.log in /log
 * Change $desiredlocation to your desiredlocation
+* run "php FetchFMIWeather.php" to check this actually works
-* Add FetchFMIWeather.php to Cron to fetch new weather every hour.
+* Add a CronJob "php FetchFMIWeather.php" to fetch new weather every hour.

 ### Check that everything works (Absolutely no guarantees at this point)